jhylin/Data_in_life_blog/README.md

 # Data in life blog

-As my data journey progresses, I've found a new place for my portfolio blog which is built by using Quarto.
-I've deployed it to two sites for now:
+This repository holds all files pertaining to my portfolio blog, which is built by using Quarto.
+I've deployed it to two sites:

 -   [GitHub Pages](https://jhylin.github.io/Data-analytics-and-research-blog/)